saintmalik/blog.saintmalik.me/blog/2023-08-15-keyless-signing-github-oidc.md

         name: public-keys
 ```

-Well, that's it folks!
+Well, that's it, folks!
 I hope you find this piece insightful and helpful.

 Till next time ✌️